Touching our Community with God’s Grace

 COMMUNITY PRESBYTERIAN CHURCH

 Ken Hegtvedt serves as the founding pastor and teaching elder for Grace Community Presbyterian Church in Bremerton, Washington.
 In 2014, Ken retired from the Army after 25 years serving as a chaplain.
-Ken married Janet in 1974 and they have four children and nine grandchildren.
+Ken married Janet in 1974 and they have four children and eleven grandchildren.
 Dr. Hegtvedt’s great love in the ministry is the study and teaching of God's Word, discipleship and pastoral ministry.
 Ken was born and raised in Bremerton and has a great desire and passion for reaching the greater Bremerton area with the good news of the Gospel and with the transforming grace and love of Christ.
 Please feel free to contact him at: firstname.lastname@example.org.

-Cassie Gillis directs our music ministry at Grace Community.
+Cassie Gillis directs the music ministry at Grace Community.
 Music is an important part of praising our Savior in church.
-The music at Grace Community Presbyterian Church is based on the scriptures with the singing of hymns and a mix of some contemporary music.
-We use the Trinity hymnal as well as some praise songs from a wide range of decades.
-Great music with great words stands the test of time.
-Cassie’s background in music stems from 35 years as a choir director in the Bremerton public schools.
-"When I retired from teaching in 2013, I returned to studying the piano again.
-I feel very blessed to be able to serve the Lord through the ministry of music."
+The music at Grace Community Presbyterian Church is based on the Scriptures with the singing of hymns and a mix of some contemporary music.
+We use the Trinity Hymnal as well as praise songs from a wide range of decades.
+Great music with great words stand the test of time.
+Cassie’s background in music stems from 35 years as a choir director and theater arts director in the Bremerton public schools.
+“I feel very blessed to be able to serve the Lord through the ministry of music."